0neye/Role-Request-Voting/README.md

 Help welcome!

-Feel free to suggest new features on the discord.
+Feel free to suggest new features on the Discord.
 I might make a branch testing the prediction market integration.

 TODO:
 - (Suggest additions!)